AblaAnalytics/ablaevent-flutter/README.md

 ## Usage

-To use this plugin, add `posthog_flutter` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `ablaevent_flutter` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ### Supported methods